 As a U.S. citizen, an individual can petition for the following relatives:

 It is the responsibility of the petitioner to prove that the claimed relationships to the foreign nationals are not false.
-In the list above, a spouse and unmarried children under the age of 21 are given the highest priority by the U.S. government.
+In the list above, a spouse, unmarried children under the age of 21, and parents of U.S. citizens 21 or older are given the highest priority by the U.S. government.
 The rest of the categories are considered lower priorities.

 A lawful permanent resident of the U.S., meaning someone who has a green card, can petition only for a spouse or for unmarried children.
 Again, the petitioner must prove the relationships in order for the federal government to consider allowing the petition.
 Lawful permanent residents are unable to sponsor their parents, married children, or siblings for permanent residence in the U.S.

 A U.S. citizen may also petition to bring over his or her fiancé from a foreign nation under a K-1 visa.
 The K-1 visa is a nonimmigrant visa granted to a foreign-citizen fiancé of an American citizen.
 The fiancé can come to the U.S. for a 90-day period, during which the U.S citizen must marry the fiancé.
 If no marriage takes place, the fiancé must return to his or her home country.